 2. Don’t Talk To An Empty Room

 Did you happen to notice that both @AskAaronLee and @DanaMStanley increased their Klout score 11 to 15 points in just over three weeks, and credited primarily one simple thing for the increase?
 Both of their Klout scores took a huge leap after they started using BufferApp.
 With BufferApp you can schedule your Twitter and Facebook updates when most people are likely to be listening.
 You can’t lead if no one is listening.
-Combined with tools that track when your community is active online such as Tweriod and WhenToTweet, BufferApp can very efficiently increase your effectiveness on social media.
+Combined with tools that track when your community is active online such as WhenToTweet, BufferApp can very efficiently increase your effectiveness on social media.

 Note: You should check out the Science of Social Timing collection of infographics for more detailed information on this point.

 3. To Become A Leader In Your Own Community, Start By Helping Existing Communities

 Leaders get in front of communities to help them with their goals.